schonken/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-- Initialize our libraries and then default our R code chucks to be echoed and our figures to be centered.
+Start by initializing a few R libraries.
+Then default R code chucks to be echoed and figures to be centered.

 ```r
 library(ggplot2)